travis-ci/docs-travis-ci-com/user/gui-and-headless-browsers.md

 ### Using the [Chrome addon](/user/chrome) in the headless mode

-Starting with version 57 for Linux Trusty and version 59 on the Mac, Google Chrome can be used in the "headless" mode, which is suitable for driving browser-based tests using Selenium and other tools.
+Starting with version 57 for Linux Trusty and version 59 on OS X, Google Chrome can be used in "headless" mode, which is suitable for driving browser-based tests using Selenium and other tools.

-As of 2017-05-02, this means `stable` or `beta` on Linux builds, and `beta` for the Mac.
+> As of 2017-05-02, this means `stable` or `beta` on Linux builds, and `beta` on OS X builds.

 For example, on Linux